Introduction

 Unlike the fight-or-flight response, where the body prepares to confront or flee from a threat, the freeze response involves a state of immobilization, akin to being stuck in a mental and emotional rut.

-This state can lead to significant impairment in daily functioning and quality of life, affecting everything from work performance to personal relationships.
+This state can lead to significant impairment in daily functioning and quality of life.

 Causes of Functional Freeze